East Bengal FC Reserves and Academy

-East Bengal Club Reserves and Academy is the overall name for the structure besides the senior team of East Bengal FC.
+East Bengal Football Club Reserves and Academy, commonly referred to as East Bengal, is the reserve team and youth system of the Indian Super League side East Bengal FC.
 Reserves generally consist of younger players, but at times senior players also play, if recuperating from injury or not getting first team game time.
-Apart from the I-League 2, the reserve side usually plays in the Calcutta Football League.
+Apart from the I-League 2 (formerly), the reserve side plays in the Calcutta Football League, currently under the sponsorship name Emami East Bengal Club.

+History

-East Bengal Academy are the under-21, under-17, under-15 and under-13 teams of East Bengal.
-The under-21 team is generally referred to as the primary youth team as it is the last stage of progression for the promotion of youth players into the reserve or first team.
+East Bengal FC Reserves and Academy are the under-21, under-17, under-15 and under-13 teams of East Bengal.
+The under-21 team is often the last stage before the promotion into the first team.

 The youth teams participate in the Elite league of various age groups.
 The East Bengal Academy was re-instated on 20 June 2016 with the motive to establish a strong footprint in Indian football by producing quality professional players.
 The main objective of this project has been to supply professional quality players to the East Bengal senior team & Indian national team.

 The East Bengal Academy was founded in the early part of the 21st century and had a major success initially as the U-19 East Bengal team won the first two U-19 National Football leagues held in 2001-02 and 2002-03 and then the club's Under-15 team qualified for the Manchester United Premier Cup after being champions of India defeating Mahindra United 1–0 in the final, and becoming South–East Asian regional runners up in 2007.
 The Junior team faced the youth teams of Manchester United, A.S.
 Roma and Shandong Luneng and FK Austria Wien in the final round held in Manchester, however, they lost all the games in the group stages.
 In the 17–20th place play-off semi-finals, the team defeated Bukit Jalil of Malaysia by 3-1, but lost to Central United of New Zealand in the 17th place play-offs by 5-3 via tiebreakers, after the game ended goalless.
 The U-15 team finished 18th among the 20 teams who had reached the world final stage and is to date the best finish by any Indian club in the Nike Premier Cup.
 The East Bengal U-19 team was the primary youth team before the Elite League started in 2010.
 Players like Israil Gurung, Saikat Saha Roy etc. were part of the East Bengal youth setup in the mid 2000s.
 In 2006, former East Bengal legend and National League winning coach Monoranjan Bhattacharya was appointed as the head coach of the East Bengal U-19 team.